wp-plugins/ecampaign/readme.txt

 == Screenshots ==

-1. screenshot-1.png - upper block showing the email succesfully sent to target
+1. screenshot-1.png - upper form (version 0.73) showing the email succesfully sent to target
-2. screenshot-2.png - lower block made visible when email succesfully sent to target
+2. screenshot-2.png - lower form (version 0.73) made visible when email succesfully sent to target
+3. screenshot-3.png - upper form (version 0.75) showing the optional email verification field and the CAPTCHA fields
+4. screenshot-4.png - none
+4. screenshot-5.png - ecampaign settings screen, upper half
+5. screenshot-6.png - ecampaign settings screen, lower half

 == Changelog ==

+= 0.75 =
+* CAPTCHA functionality added.
+* email verification added.

 = 0.74 =
 * %body not shown in default template in 0.73, bug fixed.
-* Site visitor can be required to change text of message before sending
+* Site visitor can be required to change text of message before sending.
-* The size/width of each field can be specified in layout, see settings page
+* The size/width of each field can be specified in the templates, see settings page.
-* The minimum number of chars keyed into each field can be specified in layout
+* The minimum number of chars keyed into each field can be specified in the templates.
 * The CSS has been much simplified.
 * Option variables now prefixed by ec-.
 Old variables imported and deleted once.
 * Outgoing messages word wrapped at 76 chars.